roeltje788/brum/README.md

 By this division, step 1 and 2 can be run on a different machine if needed.

 In addition, if other functions will be added to Brum in the future, there is no need to ask RIPE again.
 The file in step 1 can used again in step 2 giving more information in the second run.
+Especially if the file in step 1 is large the time for step 2 will be significantly less.

 ## Dependencies